JulianMonticelli/ProducerConsumer/README.md

 This program was written for the linux-2.6.23.1 kernel, which should include its own makefile.

-First thing's first, to make my omdifications to the kernel, these files must go in their appropriate place:
+First thing's first, to make my modifications to the kernel, these files must go in their appropriate place: